-Huayna Picchu & Machu Picchu Mountain Info
+Huayna Picchu Mountain information

 Why does Huayna Picchu sell out faster?
 Well for starters, Huayna Picchu is home to the breathtaking Temple of the Moon.
 This hike has the reputation of being the more difficult, and scarier climb of the two, especially for people with a fear of heights.
 Huayna Picchu peak is the steeper climb in comparison.
 You’ll encounter long sets of stairs and very steep, narrow paths.
 You’ll need to keep your hands free as it gets trickier towards the top.
 Ladders and cables are provided to hold on to.
 This hike is perfect for adrenaline seekers.